claudiajs/claudia/contributing.md

 Claudia has extensive unit and integration tests in the [spec](./spec) directory.
 Ideally, any new code should also be accompanied by a new test, so we can simplify future maintenance and development.
 Unless there is a very compelling reason to use something different, please continue using [Jasmine](https://jasmine.github.io) for tests.

+# Important tests to add

+In addition for the tests for the new functionality, if you are adding any configuration arguments or changing any configuration options for API deploument, make sure to add a test to the [validatePackage spec](https://github.com/claudiajs/claudia/blob/master/spec/validate-package-spec.js) to ensure stupid mistakes are stopped before the API even starts deploying.
+Think of the most common ways users can mistakenly configure the new arguments (such as duplicates, empty values, inconsistent related settings) and provide a helpful error message in [validatePackage](https://github.com/claudiajs/claudia/blob/master/src/tasks/validate-package.js).

+It might also be useful to add a successful fully configured example to the [kitchen sink parsing test](https://github.com/claudiajs/claudia/blob/master/spec/test-projects/api-gw-validation-kitchen-sink/main.js), which is just a smoke test to validate that correct configurations pass validation

 # Running tests

 ## Setting credentials for tests